Writing Center Director

 Writing Center Tutors are current Mount Saint Mary College students who assist their peers in all stages of the writing process.
 Through one-on-one, fifty-minute consultations, tutors can help students brainstorm and organize ideas; structure sentences, paragraphs, and essays; strengthen their arguments; incorporate research and appropriate systems of citation into their writing; improve their grammar and style; and more!
 Writing Center Tutors are also involved in planning and facilitating writing-related, on-campus events.

-Danielle Petricca is a junior at Mount Saint Mary College.
+Danielle Petricca is a senior at Mount Saint Mary College.
 She is an English major with a concentration in Adolescent and Special Education.
 Danielle is a student ambassador; she also acts in the main stage productions at MSMC.
-A handful of things Danielle is passionate about include reading, writing, theatre, education, feminism, The Office, and horror movies/books.
+A handful of things Danielle is passionate about includes: reading, writing, theatre, education, feminism, The Office, and horror movies/books.
 She has been reading and writing her whole life and will continue to do so forever.
 Ask her to show you her book tattoo on her ankle - she won’t bite!
 Danielle is from Long Island, NY.

 Writing Center Work-Study Students